 Balling up hands into fists, crossing arms on the chest, or any other kind of tense hand poses are signs of irritation or aggression.
 This isn’t desirable if you’re going for an attractive photo shoot.
 Try bending the hand at a 90-degree angle or making the hands hang loosely while drawing the shoulders back a little.
 This is creative and will flatter the model’s figure.

 Taking pictures of people — whether in professional photoshoots, at weddings, for schools, or even at parties — is a tricky task.
 How to pose hands is just the tip of the iceberg.
-Making people appear natural and beautiful is hard because they usually perceive themselves differently when they look in the mirror and when they’re captured in a photo.
+Making people appear natural and beautiful is hard because they usually perceive themselves differently when they look in the mirror and when they’re captured in a photo holding a hand pose.
 How we appear is often extremely important to us, and beauty and attractiveness play important roles in our self-esteem.
 This is why it’s especially important to make your models look good and have natural hand poses.
 At the same time, you don’t want to lose their natural beauty.
 Just enhance it and show them how beautiful they appear to others.